dell/omnia/docs/Telemetry_Visualization/TELEMETRY.md

 ## All your data in a glance

 Using the following graphs, data can be visualized to gather correlational information.
+These graphs (Except SankeyViewer) refresh every 5 seconds to provide fresh data.
+>> __Note:__ The timestamps collected for the metrics are based on the `timezone` set in `control_plane/input_params/base_vars.yml`.

 1. [Parallel Coordinates](https://idatavisualizationlab.github.io/HPCC/#ParallelCoordinates) <br>
 Parallel coordinates are a great way to capture a systems status.
 It shows all ranges of individual metrics like CPU temp, Fan Speed, Memory Usage etc. The graph can be narrowed by time or metric ranges to get specific correlations such as CPU Temp vs Fan Speed etc.